ibm-early-programs/node-red-contrib-browser-utils/README.md

 ### Camera

-The browser takes a picture by clicking the button next to the node using the camera.
+The browser takes a picture with the default camera when the button next to the node is clicked.
 The node outputs it as a JPEG buffer.

-The `camera` node has a 2000ms delay to prevent slow camera driver startup causing an issue in some browsers
+The `camera` node has a 2000ms delay to prevent slow camera driver startup causing an issue in some browsers.

 ###  Microphone

-The browser starts recording after clicking the button next to the node and stops it after clicking again.
+The browser starts recording after the button next to the node is clicked and stops it when the button is clicked again.
 The node outputs it as a WAV buffer.

 ### File upload

-The node accepts any file to be upload and it outputs as a buffer.
+The node accepts a file to be uploaded and outputs it as a buffer.

 ## Contributing